bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 - Ubuntu 24.04/JDK 21 passes the daemon process suite and a rendered systemd user unit's install, enable, start, SIGTERM stop, disable, and removal lifecycle.
 - Clean Linux containers on Temurin 17 and 21 pass the exact portable tar over native Unix-domain sockets and forced loopback TCP.
 A second Java 17 run passes as UID/GID 65532 with a read-only root filesystem, all capabilities dropped, `no-new-privileges`, and a private `0700` state directory.
 The foreground command also runs as PID 1 and drains under orchestrator SIGTERM, producing the expected signal exit status 143.
 - The local benchmark measured a 387 ms warm-daemon median versus 1,804 ms one-shot median on Windows/JDK 21, a 4.66x improvement.
 Raw samples are produced by the opt-in benchmark test.
-- The website, durable daemon guide, migration guide, maintainer guide, tested systemd unit, and hosted OS/JDK matrix are implemented.
-Homebrew and Chocolatey sources are isolated on the issue #708 branch until their real lifecycle can be validated.
+- The website, durable daemon guide, migration guide, maintainer guide, and tested systemd unit are implemented.
+Issue #708 owns the thin Homebrew and Chocolatey wrappers and their release-time validation.
-- Machine-wide services, Scheduled Tasks, standalone LaunchAgents, and self-contained MSI/pkg/deb/rpm installers are outside this improvement.
-On-demand `-d`, the optional systemd unit, and foreground `daemon run` cover the portable 10.0.0 background-daemon use cases; Homebrew service integration belongs to issue #708.
+- Machine-wide services, Scheduled Tasks, standalone LaunchAgents, Homebrew service integration, and self-contained MSI/pkg/deb/rpm installers are outside this improvement.
+On-demand `-d`, the optional systemd unit, and foreground `daemon run` cover the portable 10.0.0 background-daemon use cases.

 ## What issue #488 means now